Education for every stage of life

-As a small state, the Tasmanian education system is able to focus on investing in and maintaining its reputation for high quality educational services and outcomes.
-The delivery of those services is supported by the following structure.
-Find the stage for you and follow the links below to find out what’s on offer now.
+In Tasmania, our commitment is to inspire and support all learners to succeed as connected, resilient, creative and curious thinkers.
+The delivery of services to learners is supported by the following structure.
+Find the stage for you and follow the links below to see what’s on offer now.

 Childcare and early learning centres

-The school system in Tasmania commences with a kindergarten program for children who are 4 years of age at the end of the previous calendar year.
-The program is usually part-time and provides a pathway into the school system.
+The school system in Tasmania commences with a kindergarten program, which provides 15 hours of early learning experiences a week for children who are four years of age at the end of the previous calendar year.
+The program provides a pathway into the school system and sessions may be half day or full day depending on the school.
 Class times for schools are around 9am to 3pm.
 These times are often complimented by before and after school, and holiday care programs, which can be discussed with your preferred school.

 The delivery of Tasmanian school based education services are often separated into primary schools (kindergarten to grade 6), secondary schools (grade 7 to 10), and college (grade 11 to 12).
 However, increasingly secondary schools are expanding to offer classes from grade 7 to 12.